South Korea summons Japan envoy over travel curbs in coronavirus row

 “We will explore necessary countermeasures based on principles of reciprocity,” it said in a statement.

-Japan’s chief government spokesman defended the travel restrictions, which also apply to visitors from China.
+Japan’s chief government spokesman defended the travel restrictions.

 “The decision was the result of a comprehensive review of the information available about the situation in other countries and the effects of other measures,” said Yoshihide Suga.